mui/base-ui/docs/data/base/components/checkbox/checkbox.md

 ## Accessibility

-Ensure the checkbox has an accessible name via a `<label>` element.
+Ensure the Checkbox has an accessible name via a `<label>` element.

 ```jsx
 <Checkbox.Root id="my-checkbox">